Bensterriblescripts/Lib-Handlers/README.md

 ---

-This library provides helper functions similar to what you’d find in other standard libraries, plus some trimmed down standard functions.

-It’s intended for almost all projects, however the main purpose is to significantly improve logging and error handling.
-Yes another one of those.
-All error handling writes to the a logfile and stdout.
+This library provides helper, the core focus is on error handling and logging but also has functions I use regularly.
+Such as:
+ - OAuth2 access token retrieval
+ - Dataverse odata requests
+ - Guid types
+ - SSH Tunneling and key access
+ - Windows API HWND retrieval and changes (for manipulating active program's window state)

 ---